symfony/symfony-docs/quick_tour/the_view.rst

 --------------------

-More often than not, templates in a project share common elements, like the well-know header and footer.
+More often than not, templates in a project share common elements, like the well-known header and footer.
 In Symfony2, we like to think about this problem
 differently: a template can be decorated by another one.

 The ``index.php`` template is decorated by ``layout.php``, thanks to the